Not All Somatic Work Is Trauma-Informed: A Framework for Clarity

 This matters in trauma work because trauma often bypasses cognition.
 It lives in the body.
 The nervous system reacts long before the mind can make meaning.
 That’s why working somatically is essential for many people.
 But that doesn’t mean all somatic work is trauma-informed.

-Categories of Somatic Practices
+Three Categories of Somatic Practices

 Not all somatic practices are created equal when it comes to trauma-informed care.
 Rather than sorting them into “good” or “bad,” it’s more helpful to ask: How is this practice structured?
 And does it support or undermine the principles of trauma-informed work?